 4. In any given year, 2500-3,200 birds are admitted to the Center, representing over 130 different species.
 Of these, approximately 10% are raptors.

 5. We currently have 18 resident birds of prey (raptors) in our permanent care.
-These are non-releasable birds that would otherwise be euthanized.
+These non-releasable birds that we call our Ambassadors would otherwise be euthanized.
 These birds are kept by BRC under permits from federal and state wildlife agencies, and are used in our public environmental education programs.
 Their care is provided by volunteers who spend an average of 60 hours per month per bird.
 These volunteers prepare food, feed birds, perform health checks, clean aviaries, keep detailed records and present our birds in education programs; these activities add up to approximately 16,000 hours per year.